scienceverse/scienceverse/mess/demo/registration.md

 Daniel Lakens & Lisa DeBruine
 2019-05-11

-The goal of pipeline is to generate and process machine-readable study descriptions.
+The goal of `reg` is to generate and process machine-readable study descriptions.
 Studies are described as JSON files on the levels of the hypothesis, methods, data, and analysis.
 These machine readable description can be used in several ways, such as: